About

 Painting

 Behzadi’s paintings unfold through layered gesture, colour, and texture, where surfaces become sites of vulnerability, persistence, and reflection.
 Moving between figuration and abstraction, he often returns to self-portraiture as a way of probing identity, presence, and the thresholds between interiority and exposure.
-His figures appear fragile yet insistent, distorted yet faceless, placing the body in tension between personal and collective experience, intimacy and distance.
-Across self-portraits, portraits, still lifes, and figural compositions, painting becomes a method of registering time, memory, and the persistence of human presence.
+His figures appear fragile yet insistent, distorted yet faceless, holding opposites in tension, placing the body between personal and collective experience, intimacy and distance.
+Across self-portraits, portraits, still lifes, abstraction and figural compositions, painting becomes a method of registering time, memory, and the persistence of human presence.

 Photography and the Studio